History of Kyrgyzstan in Timeline

 In 2009, the government announced significant increases in electricity and heating tariffs, leading to public discontent.

-April 2010: Protests against President Bakiyev
+April 2010: Protests Against Bakiyev's Administration

-June 2010: Referendum to adopt a new constitution
+June 2010: Referendum to Adopt New Constitution

-June 2010: Ethnic clashes in Osh and Jalal-Abad
+June 2010: Ethnic Clashes in Osh and Jalal-Abad

 In June 2010, violent ethnic clashes occurred in the southern cities of Osh and Jalal-Abad between Kyrgyz and Uzbek communities, resulting in over 400 deaths and displacing thousands.

-October 2010: Parliamentary elections
+October 2010: First Parliamentary Elections

 In October 2010, Kyrgyzstan held its first parliamentary elections under the new constitutional framework.

-2010: Syr Darya River Status
+2010: Syr Darya River No Longer Reaching Aral Sea

 July 2011: Kyrgyzstan Joins IIHF

-2011: Almazbek Atambayev elected president
+2011: Almazbek Atambayev Elected President

 In 2011, Almazbek Atambayev was elected president, serving until 2017.

-2012: Kyrgyzstan Participates in Bandy World Championship
+2012: Kyrgyzstan Plays in Bandy World Championship

 In 2012, the Kyrgyz national team played in the Bandy World Championship for the first time.